---

-See Hetzner docs to create S3 access keys.
-Make sure to save your secret key immediately as it cannot be viewed again after creation.
+See [Hetzner docs](https://docs.hetzner.com/storage/object-storage/getting-started/generating-s3-keys/) to create S3 access keys.
+Save your secret key immediately as it cannot be viewed again after creation.

 CREATE SECRET IN MOTHERDUCK (